 Let’s step back for a moment and get some clarity on how I’m using the term giver.
 I believe certain individuals, I include myself in this group, are predisposed with an excessive giving gene.
 They are selfless individuals; that are generous with their time; and get real sense of joy and pleasure out of helping others.
 One of my less than flattering nicknames in high school, among my closest friends, was State Farm.
 You know the jingle “like a good neighbor, State Farm, is there.”
 They picked up on the fact that I was always helping someone with something.
 There was a lot of truth to this nickname and the irony of it is that it was both a compliment and a cut, or blessing and curse, as I previously mentioned.

 You don’t have to be a rocket scientist to know the many blessings associated with the act of giving but have you ever considered that there may also be pitfalls with over-giving?
 Givers tend to place a greater importance on the wants and needs of others over their own.
 This behavior, over time, can lead to a sense of frustration, resentment and even neglect.
-So, the million dollar question is how do givers insure that their giving is truly a blessing for others without also becoming a self-induced curse?
+So, the million dollar question is this: How do givers insure that their giving is truly a blessing for others without also becoming a self-induced curse?
+How do we make sure the world is caring for the caregiver?

 For me, it took the loss of two loved ones, my mother Maxine and wife Alyson in 18 months, to grasp the stark reality that time is both precious and finite.
 I quickly came to the realization that time is a special commodity that must be protected and respected.
 I have become much more selective regarding how I spend my time and with whom do I give of my time.
 I now look forward to squeezing every minute out of each new day with my like-minded band of brothers.
 I feel very blessed to be surrounded by a special group of friends that place the same value on friendship, athletic competition, music and laughter and truly love life, as do I. They are truly the ultimate givers!

-I would encourage readers of this blog to re-assess how you currently spend your time and with whom do you spend it.
+And I would encourage readers of this blog to re-assess how you currently spend your time and with whom do you spend it.
 Remember, it’s never too late to change, but one must first be aware of and acknowledge a need to change before change can occur.
+Ask yourself these questions: “Do I spend more time caring for others than I do for myself?” and “Who can I turn to when I need someone to care for me?”

 The Chosen Few